ipdev99/mModule_zipbin/README.md

 - Reboot device

 ### Recent changes
-- Updated to the current installer.
-[Link](https://github.com/topjohnwu/Magisk/commit/cf47214ee4912ed1538fbea3d09ba9dd9b5746b0)
+- A bit messy adding Magisk's module update channel early.
+- Cleaned up commits.
+- Changed versionCode format.
+- Re-release v4 again.
+_I promise it will be the last time._

 ### Notes
 - Feel free to use, change, improve, adapt.
 - Remember to share.

 ### Credits
 - The Android Community and everyone who has helped me learn through the years.